junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 #### Act 1

 "Okay, I'm not getting it."
-Dean dries his newly washed hair with a towel, yelling at his bathroom mirror.
+Dean dries his newly washed hair with a towel, telling his bathroom mirror.
 "I saw you leave!
 I saw it with my own eyes!
 Then how are you still here?!
 Don't tell me it's Nick's ghost or whatever!"

-He's finally home and getting himself a clean shower, all he ever wants is to crashing down on his bed and sleeping until the two full days of the weekend is gone.
-But as he comes out of the bath tub, glancing at the mirror, he gasps again.
+He's finally home and getting himself a clean shower; all he ever wants is to crash down on his bed and sleep until the two full days of the weekend are gone.
+But as he comes out of the bathtub, glancing at the mirror, he groans again.

 The steam-covered mirror has some new haunted letters.
 Unlike the first time round, which Dean still has a too vivid traumatic memory when he first saw the letters "DEAD" on it, it now reads "DEAN".
+In Cas's handwriting.

-He stares at the mirror and curses, "I swear, if it's you, Cas, and you're telling me there're some haunting typo, I'm going to haunt you for the rest of my very human life.
+He stares at the mirror and curses, "I swear, if it's you, Cas, and if you're telling me there's some haunting typo, I'm going to haunt you for the rest of my very human life.
 And you know I'm good at that now."

 The steamed mirror has some new letters added quickly: "Sorry, bad joke, it's me."

 Cas shows up then, looking innocent and normal, just like himself, hovering on the edge of the bathroom door, smiling at him.

 "Explain to me how you're still here.
-You went poof the moment Nick was dead," Dean demands, ignoring the water dropping from his hair wet his fresh carpet, storming to the living room, gesturing Cas to follow, and turning on all the light.
+You went poof the moment Nick was dead," Dean demands, ignoring the water dropping from his hair, wetting his clean carpet, storming to the living room, gesturing Cas to follow, and turning on all the lights in the room.
 He looks at him closely.

 Nothing is wrong.
-And nothing much is changed.
+And nothing much has changed.

-Cas is still a ghost, his form is still translucent, with white mist flying around him.
-He's still wearing that silly tax auditing looking trench coat.
+Cas is still a ghost; his form is still translucent, with white mist flying around him.
+He's still wearing that silly tax auditor-looking trench coat.
 And his dark hair is still all messed up.
 If he has to pick one thing different, then it's Cas looking more at ease, happier, now.
 And his eyes are bluer, gazing into Dean's attentively.

-"I wasn't going poof," Cas repeats Dean's words carefully, "I was indeed, freed, though.
+"I wasn't going poof," Cas repeats Dean's words carefully, "I was indeed freed, though.
 Free from the confinement of this apartment, free to leave and exist outside.
 So I had to test it out a little.
 But I'm not gone.
 There must be something else that kept me here, I think.
 It's here, calling me back."

 "So like, a second unfinished business?"
 Dean frowns at him, "Dude, how many things have you not done?
 I can't possibly finish *everything* for you!
 I got work to do!"